sfc-gh-aross/dbt_cortex_analytics/temp/dashboard_improvements.md

 ## 2. Interactive Elements & Feedback
 - Add tooltips to explain complex metrics or filters using `st.tooltip()`
-- Implement a more sophisticated loading state system with progress bars for long-running operations
 - Add success/error notifications using `st.toast()` for important actions
 - Create interactive data tables with sorting and filtering capabilities